-Participation in WEF Mission Possible and Rocky Mountain Institute sector dialogues have been identified as one such avenue.
+58 Participation in WEF Mission Possible and Rocky Mountain Institute sector dialogues have been identified as one such avenue.

-7.4.
+6.4.
 Challenges for asset owners when using these models for target setting

-The OECM model provides sector decarbonization pathways for both total $\mathrm{CO_2}$ e emissions on scope 1 and 2, and on a sector production specific level using an output intensity metric (see specific targets in the Appendix).
-The other models (ILN, E3ME) consist only of a decarbonization pathway for total $\mathrm{CO_2}$ emissions per high emitting sector.
+The OECM model provides sector decarbonization pathways for both total CO_2e emissions on scope 1 and 2, and on a sector production specific level using an output intensity metric (see specific targets in the Appendix).
+The other models (ILN, E3ME) consist only of a decarbonization pathway for total CO_2 emissions per high emitting sector.
+IEA NZE2050 does not yet provide sufficient level or granularity of data.

-7.4.1.
-Product/Production specific sector targets
+6.4.1.
+Product/Production specific and carbon intensity-based sector targets

 For Alliance members that have access to product/production specific data, it is recommended to use these metrics for sector target setting.
-This could for example be the amount of CO2e per ton of steel produced.
+This could for example be the amount of CO_2e per ton of steel produced.
 Product/production is largely independent of economic variables such as revenue and have no market or price volatility, making it easy to track the real emission reductions in isolation and across companies within a sector on a like for like basis.

 Data availability on a product/production specific level is known to be a challenge for some members in the short term.
 The Alliance believes that some product/production data will become available through implementation of the economic activity disclosures related to the EU taxonomy for example.
-In the meantime, the Alliance commits to play a role in making data accessible to the investment community through an open source data initiative taking place within 3 years.